Tony-sama/pylfit/README.md

 ## Contributing

-Please send a mail to tonyribeiro.contact@gmail.com if you want to add your own contribution to LFIT framework to the repository.
+Please send a mail to tonyribeiro.contact@gmail.com if you want to add your own contribution to the LFIT framework to the repository.

 ## Versioning